akmayer/Warframe-Algo-Trader/README.md

 **Steps below are only required for pushbullet mobile notifications:**

+6. Install Tesseract-OCR from [their github](https://github.com/UB-Mannheim/tesseract/wiki).
+Either of the default installation paths should be fine but it should either end up in `C:Program Files\Tesseract-OCR` or in your `~\AppData\Local\Programs\Tesseract-OCR` where `~` is your user home directory.
-6. Install pushbullet on your phone.
+7. Install pushbullet on your phone.
 Additionally, on the Pushbullet website, login and add your phone as a device.
-7. After adding your phone as a device, make sure you are in the "Devices" tab.
+8. After adding your phone as a device, make sure you are in the "Devices" tab.
 Then, on the website, click your phone to open the push chats with it.
-8. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
+9. Clicking your phone will change the url to `https://www.pushbullet.com/#devices/<DEVICE_TOKEN>`.
 Copy this token and paste it into your config.json file with the key, "pushbullet_device_iden".
-9. Under the settings tab, click Create Access Token.
+10. Under the settings tab, click Create Access Token.
 Copy that token and paste it into your config.json file with the key, "pushbullet_token".

 ### Running